Ride a horse in a regional park

 - Open all year-round.

-- Keep below the shell bank when riding on the beach.
+- Stay below the shell bank when riding on the beach.

 - From 1 October to 28 February, riders must stay off the beach area during high tide to avoid shorebird nesting sites.

-- Cantering is permitted on the beach only from 1 March to 31 July when clear of other users - at all other times, cantering and galloping are prohibited.
+- Cantering is allowed on the beach from 1 March to 31 July only.
+Cantering and galloping are prohibited at all other times.

 Whakanewha Regional Park.